chrisgriffith/jQuery-Mobile-Brackets-Extension/README.md

 jQuery-Mobile-Brackets-Extension
 ================================

-Extension for brackets (http://brackets.io) that adds support for jQuery Mobile code hinting.
+Extension for Brackets (http://brackets.io) that adds support for jQuery Mobile code hinting.